 LGD Training Experience

 Puppy Culture is a training protocol developed by Jane Killion for puppies from two to twelve weeks of age.
-I used her program for the first time with my 2018 Hannah x Centurion litter.
+We used her program for the first time with my 2018 Hannah x Centurion litter.
 I am so impressed with our results that I doubt I will ever raise a litter again without using the Puppy Culture training protocol.

 Karen Pryor Academy